 You can preview this message by going back to the Submissions section, then clicking Actions and selecting View Award:

 In the Public Award Statement field, you are able to use a number of different tokens to automatically add the values found on the legend to your award statement.
 For example, if the award statement is written as follows:

 It will be displayed to Vendors as:

 NOTE: Awarding a vendor with a Public Award does not automatically notify Vendors of the award.
-In order to notify your Vendors, please issue a Public Notice.
+In order to ensure that your Vendors are notified, please issue a Public Notice as well.

 If your organization has a standard message that is used to announce awards across all of your projects, this message can be automatically applied to every public award statement created in Bonfire.
-Please contact Support@GoBonfire.com to have this functionality enabled on your portal.
+Please contact Bonfire Support to have this functionality enabled on your portal.